rubrikinc/cloudoff/README.md

 ## Usage Instructions

-To use the script run `cloudoff` and provide the appropriate parameters.
+To use the script run `CloudOff.ps1` and provide the appropriate parameters.
 These include:

 ```text
 NAME